-Requires the field installation of a general-purpose 125-v 15-A circuit powered from a source elsewhere in the building.
-Observe national and local codes when selecting wire size, fuse or breaker requirements and disconnect switch size and location.
+This type requires the field installation of a general-purpose 125-v 15-A circuit powered from a source elsewhere in the building.
+Observe national and local codes when selecting wire size and conduit requirements, fuse or breaker requirements and disconnect switch size and location.
 Route 125-v power supply conductors into the bottom of the utility box containing the duplex receptacle.